-• SLTs play an important role in the detection of abuse and neglect: Department for Education guidance, Keeping Children Safe in Education, highlights that communication difficulties can be an additional barrier to recognising abuse and neglect, and recommends that schools and college should consider extra support to address these challenges.20 Where SLCN needs are believed to be an indicator of underlying concerns regarding the safety and welfare of a child or young person, SLTs can establish communication strategies and can contact and work in partnership with relevant local agencies in assisting victims of abuse to disclose harm.
+■ SLTs play an important role in the detection of abuse and neglect: Where communication and interaction needs are believed to be an indicator of underlying concerns regarding the safety and welfare of a child, SLTs can establish communication strategies and can contact and work in partnership with relevant local agencies in assisting victims of abuse to disclose harm.

-- SLTs support other professionals who work with children and young people with SLCN: This can often involve training social work teams in how to identify and support children with SLCN and helping police officers to determine whether a child's communication difficulties may have prevented him or her from reporting injuries inflicted through abuse. - SLTs help to develop the speech, language and communication skills of children and young people who have experienced abuse, and assist them in expressing their views and recounting their experiences: This can involve helping them to express themselves in interviews and modifying the level of the questions being put to them. - SLTs can help to protect children and young people by contributing to risk assessments if they have SLCN.
-This is in line with Government guidance, Working Together to Safeguard Children, which states that 'Special provision should be put in place to support dialogue with children who have communication difficulties.'21
+- ✓ SLTs support other professionals who work with children with SLCN: This can often involve training social work teams in how to identify and support children with SLCN and helping police officers to determine whether a child's communication difficulties may have prevented him or her from reporting injuries inflicted through abuse. - SLTs help to develop the speech, language and communication skills of children who have experienced abuse, and assist them in expressing their views and recounting their experiences: This can involve helping them to express themselves in interviews and modifying the level of the questions being put to them. - ▶ For more information, contact: info@rcslt.org